mmattini/BNPayment-iOS/README.md

 Go to Target -> General -> Linked Frameworks and Libraries

-Add the BNPayment.framework and BNBase.framework to the list.
+Add BNPayment.framework to the list.

 Go to Build Phase and add a New Run Script Phase and then enter the following script line: